Analysis | The U.S. has added nearly 1 million more jobs in 2021 than initially reported

 It happened in the November jobs report, too.
 Yes, the top-line number of 210,000 jobs wasn’t what economists or Democrats hoped to see.
-But there were also upward revisions to the September and October jobs numbers, adding 67,000 jobs in the former and 15,000 in the latter.
+But there were also upward revisions to the September and October jobs numbers, by 67,000 jobs in the former and 15,000 in the latter.

-The revision to the September number is the second revision.
+The change to the September number is the second revision.
 The first increased the initial estimate by 118,000.
 In other words, the September jobs total was increased by 185,000 since it was initially reported as 194,000 — an initial report that was described as “disappointing.”
 Since that disappointing report, the estimated number of jobs added in the month has nearly doubled.

 That’s happened repeatedly this year.
 Since 1979, the furthest back that Bureau of Labor Statistics data on revisions goes, the country has never added as many jobs in a year or seen such a large upward revision.
 The arrows below show the revision from the initial estimate (indicated with a line).
 Revisions are usually modest.
 Not this year.

-When The Post’s Andrew Van Dam looked at this phenomenon last month, he explained that the revisions are a function of how the government’s estimates work, including revising its understanding of when job growth occurs.
+When The Washington Post’s Andrew Van Dam looked at this phenomenon last month, he explained that the revisions are a function of how the government’s estimates work, including revising its understanding of when job growth occurs.
 But the effect, in this case, is a cumulative shift in the initial reported jobs totals that, by now, is nearing 1 million.

 Month